mennooo/apex-modular-js/README.md

 ### Bundling all modules and widgets

 It's developed to demonstrate how to bundle required modules and widgets into a single file to add to your APEX application.
-A module dependency loader loads required clientside modules as part of the module.
+A module dependency loader loads required client side modules as part of the module.
 In this case a module dependency loader called <a href="http://browserify.org/" target="_blank">Browserify</a> was used.

 For instance:
 - The module message.js requires jQuery and <a href="https://sciactive.com/pnotify/" target="_blank">pNotify</a> in order to work when bundled.
 - The module keyboardShortcuts.js requires <a href="https://github.com/madrobby/keymaster" target="_blank">keymaster</a> and our message module in order to work when bundled.

 The external plugins are preinstalled and they are available as NPM packages.
 The installation was done as follows.
-Goto the root folder of this project and execute these commands:
+Go to the root folder of this project and execute these commands:
 ```
 npm install --save pnotify
 npm install --save keymaster